How business rates are calculated

 About the Business Rates revaluation for 2017

 All rateable values are reassessed at a general revaluation.
-The 2017 revaluation takes effect from 1 April 2017.
+The most recent revaluation took effect from 1 April 2017.
 Revaluations make sure each ratepayer pays their fair contribution and no more, by ensuring that the share of the national rates bill paid by any one ratepayer reflects changes over time in the value of their property relative to others.
 Revaluation does not raise extra money for government.

-For those who would otherwise see significant increases in their rates liability, the government has put in place a £3.6 billion transitional relief scheme to limit and phase in changes in rate bills as a result of the 2017 revaluation.
+A £3.6 billion transitional relief scheme limits changes in rate bills as a result of the 2017 revaluation.

 The transitional arrangements are applied automatically and are shown on the front of your bill.
 Further information about transitional arrangements and other reliefs may be obtained from us [new page] or GOV.UK (link opens in new window).